National Geological Screening for a GDF - further reading

 - engineering feasibility

-RWM has developed a Site Evaluation public consultation to consider these factors.
+As RWM, Nuclear Waste Services (NWS) did develop a Site Evaluation public consultation to consider these factors.

 Next steps for geological attributes

 Our screening work has only used national scale geological information.
 Where communities are interested further work on the geology would be needed to develop the understanding needed to decide whether an area is suitable.

 Desk studies would be undertaken first, incorporating detailed local information.
 This would include looking at any information on the depth of principal aquifers and the consideration of secondary aquifers which are of local importance and so have not been considered as part of this national exercise.